isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-does-roach-poop-look-like.markdown

 Roaches come to your house in search of food and water.
 Although roaches feed on almost anything, they are mostly attracted to the
 [food we eat](https://pestpolicy.com/what-do-flea-larvae-eat/)
 .
-Therefore it is common to find roach droppings near food storage areas.Â Roach droppings can be found in large numbers in dark corners or crevices where roaches hide from humans or pets.
+Therefore it is common to find roach droppings near food storage areas.
+Roach droppings can be found in large numbers in dark corners or crevices where roaches hide from humans or pets.
 Closets, cabinets, behind furniture, drawers, and other hidden areas make charming places for roaches to hide and breed.
 So, its possible to find large amounts of roach droppings in these areas.
 [Roaches also tend to hide and nest](https://pestpolicy.com/how-to-find-a-roach-nest/) underneath the mattress because these areas are given fewer cleanups.
 Roaches can penetrate the crevices in the